Spain: Violence erupts after peaceful Catalan independence rally | DW | 26.10.2019

 "We have to be capable of creating a republic of free men and woman ... and overcoming the confrontational dynamic with a constructive one," he told hundreds of Catalan mayors at a ceremony that endorsed a document demanding self-determination.

-The showdown between separatists and Madrid has revealed deep divisions both within the Catalonian independence movement over strategy and among the regional population of some 7.5 million.
+The showdown between separatists and Madrid has revealed deep divisions both within the Catalonian independence movement over strategy and within the regional population of some 7.5 million.

 Polls show 44% of the region's population in favor of independence and 48.3% against.